What is AI? Everything you need to know about Artificial Intelligence | ZDNet

 Relying heavily on voice recognition and natural-language processing, as well as needing an immense corpus to draw upon to answer queries, a huge amount of tech goes into developing these assistants.

+Over time, these assistants are gaining abilities that make them more responsive and better able to handle the types of questions people ask in regular conversations.
+For example, Google Assistant now offers a feature called Continued Conversation, where a user can ask follow-up questions to their initial query, such as 'What's the weather like today?', followed by 'What about tomorrow?' and the system understands the follow-up question also relates to the weather.

+These assistants and associated services can also handle far more than just speech, with the latest incarnation of the Google Lens able to translate text in images and allow you to search for clothes or furniture using photos.

-Read more: How we learned to talk to computers, and how they learned to answer back (PDF download)
+SEE: How we learned to talk to computers, and how they learned to answer back (PDF download)

-Despite being built into Windows 10, Cortana has had a particularly rough time of late, with the suggestion that major PC makers will build Alexa into laptops adding to speculation about whether Cortana's days are numbered, although Microsoft was quick to reject this.
+Despite being built into Windows 10, Cortana has had a particularly rough time of late, with Amazon's Alexa now available for free on Windows 10 PCs, while Microsoft revamped Cortana's role in the operating system to focus more on productivity tasks, such as managing the user's schedule, rather than more consumer-focused features found in other assistants, such as playing music.

+- Getting there: Structured data, semantics, robotics, and the future of AI

 Which countries are leading the way in AI?

 It'd be a big mistake to think the US tech giants have the field of AI sewn up.
 Chinese firms Alibaba, Baidu, and Lenovo are investing heavily in AI in fields ranging from ecommerce to autonomous driving.
-As a country China is pursuing a three-step plan to turn AI into a core industry for the country, one that will be worth 150 billion yuan ($22bn) by 2020.
+As a country China is pursuing a three-step plan to turn AI into a core industry for the country, one that will be worth 150 billion yuan ($22bn) by the end of 2020, with the aim of becoming the world's leading AI power by 2030.

-Baidu has invested in developing self-driving cars, powered by its deep learning algorithm, Baidu AutoBrain, and, following several years of tests, plans to roll out fully autonomous vehicles in 2018 and mass-produce them by 2021.
+Baidu has invested in developing self-driving cars, powered by its deep-learning algorithm, Baidu AutoBrain, and, following several years of tests, with its Apollo self-driving car having racked up more than three million miles of driving in tests and carried over 100,000 passengers in 27 cities worldwide.

-Baidu has also partnered with Nvidia to use AI to create a cloud-to-car autonomous car platform for auto manufacturers around the world.
+Baidu launched a fleet of 40 Apollo Go Robotaxis in Beijing this year and the company's founder has predicted that self-driving vehicles will be common in China's cities within five years.

 The combination of weak privacy laws, huge investment, concerted data-gathering, and big data analytics by major firms like Baidu, Alibaba, and Tencent, means that some analysts believe China will have an advantage over the US when it comes to future AI research, with one analyst describing the chances of China taking the lead over the US as 500 to one in China's favor.